30 Disgusting Hygiene Practices From The Old West

 21. The Dust Was Unberable

-The Wild West was so much more than nice scenery, wild horse rides, and drinking a lot of whiskeys – it was also dusty a lot.
+The Wild West was so much more than beautiful scenery, wild horse rides, and drinking a lot of whiskeys – it was also dusty.
 Simply said, they had something similar to sandy storms.

 The dust was so strong that even the indoors would protect you from the dust storm.
 Next to that, every dust form would cause several respiratory issues, with its thick layer of dirt and grime.